Available Soon - Upcoming Talks - Dissertation - Work in Progress

 "Eschatology for Cannibals: A System of Aberrance in the Old English Andreas," Disability, Monstrosity, and the Posthuman in the Medieval and Early Modern World, ed.
 Richard H. Godden and Asa Simon Mittman (Palgrave, expected release 2019)

-“Sexual Assault and Salvation in the Sermo Lupi ad Anglos,” International Congress on Medieval Studies (Western Michigan University, Kalamazoo, MI).
+“Sexual Assault and Salvation in the Sermo Lupi ad Anglos” (panel on Archbishop Wulfstan of York) and “Disability in the Early British Literature Survey” (roundtable on “Teaching Disability in the Middle Ages”), International Congress on Medieval Studies (Western Michigan University, Kalamazoo, MI).

 Embodied Lives and Afterlives: Disability and the Eschatological Imaginary in Early Medieval England

-Status: Successfully defended 23 October 2018, minor revisions in progress, expected deposit in January 2019.
+Status: Successfully defended 23 October 2018, minor revisions in progress, expected deposit in spring 2019.